victormn/photo-a-day-aligner/README.md

 # Photo-a-day Aligner

-A tools to help with daily self-portrait projects:
+A tools to help with daily self-portrait projects

+## Requirements

+`docker` and suitable codecs for video.

+## How to use

+1. Create a directory for your project.

+2. Copy `pada.conf.dist` into it, as `pada.conf`.
+Change `predictor_path` to point to your dlib landmarks, [downloadable from here](http://sourceforge.net/projects/dclib/files/dlib/v18.10/shape_predictor_68_face_landmarks.dat.bz2).

+3. Create a directory `data/input`, configure `pada.conf` with the path, and place your input frames into it.
+When lexicographically sorted the file names should be in the correct order.

+4. Run `make align` to run `align` and `framedrop`.
+At this point you can inspect the output in `/data/aligned` and `/data/filtered.txt`.
+If the results are not satisfactory change settings and repeat this step.

+5. Run `make video` to convert the above file list into a video `data/output.mp4`.

-## `pada.py`
+## How it works

-### align
+### `pada.py` align

 Take a set of photo-a-day images, and align them based on the detected face, and perform RGB scaling so that all the faces have the same average RGB value.
 Also outputs an image `mask.png` which is used by the next script.
-Duplicate images, images with no face, and images with more than one face are dropped at this stage.
+Duplicate images and images with no face are dropped at this stage.
+The biggest face is usend in images with more than one face.

-### framedrop
+### `pada.py` framedrop

 Produce a file list, based on the output files of the abovescript.
 The output will have approximately `(100 / N)` % of the input images(`N` is `10` by default).
 Output frames are selected to avoid temporaldiscontinuities in the face area.

-## `make_vid.sh`
+### `scripts/make_vid.sh`

 A shell script which calls `mencoder` to encode the file list produced by the above into a .h264 MP4 file.

 See below for usage details.

-## Recommended workflow

-1. Create a directory for your project.

-2. Copy `pada.conf.dist` into it, as `pada.conf`.
-Change `predictor_path` to point to your dlib landmarks, [downloadable from here](http://sourceforge.net/projects/dclib/files/dlib/v18.10/shape_predictor_68_face_landmarks.dat.bz2).

-3. Create a directory `input`, configure `pada.conf` with the path, and place your input frames into it.
-When lexicographically sorted the file names should be in the correct order.

-4. Run `pada.py align` to align and colour correct your input frames.
-At this point you can inspect the output in `./aligned`. the results are not satisfactory change settings and repeat this step.

-5. Run `pada.py framedrop` to select a sequence of good frames and output them to `filtered.txt`.

-6. Run `make_vid.sh` to convert the above file list into a video, `output.mp4`.

-## Usage
+## Options

 General `pada.py` options: